Kwessler93/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
 Module 10 Challenge

 For this challenge, I first used SQLAlchemy ORM queries, Pandas, and Matplotlib to analyze the data provided in the hawaii.sqlite file.
 I then created an app so users could run their own queries from the data.
+All of the code for the queries and the app is located in the climate_analyze.ipynb and app.py files in the SurfsUp folder.

-For the queries in pandas I explored the precipitation for the previous 12 months and plotted it in a bar chart shown below (all of the code for the queries and matplotlib is in the climate_analyze.ipynb file):
+To begin the queries in pandas I explored the precipitation for the previous 12 months and plotted it in a bar chart shown below:

 ![alt text](Images/prcp_bar.png)